IBM/watson-multimedia-analyzer/README.md

 Note that the default credentials must NOT be removed.
 You can, however, add additional credentials.

-### Deploy the Application to Bluemix
+### Re-Deploy the Application to Bluemix
-You are now ready to deploy the application to Bluemix.
+After you have enriched your media files, you can re-deploy the application to Bluemix so that you can view the UI remotely.

 * Download and install the [Cloud Foundry CLI](https://console.ng.bluemix.net/docs/cli/index.html#cli) tool.
+* Determine the Bluemix application name from the Bluemix application dashboard.
+The name will be ``watson-multimedia-analyzer`` with a unique suffix.
 * From the root directory of this project run the following command:

 ```
-cf push
+cf push {BLUEMIX_APPLICATION_NAME}
 ```

 * You should see a lot of activity as the application is deployed to Bluemix.
 At the end of the activity, the application should be 'Starter'.
 * Access the application using the following url:
 ```
 http:\\{BLUEMIX_APPLICATION_NAME}.mybluemix.net
 ```
-* When prompted for a username and password, use the credentials stored in `app.js`.
+* When prompted for a username and password, use the credentials stored in [`app.js`](app.js).
+The default username/password credentials are  `enrich`/`enrichit`.

+> Note: If you enrich additional media files with Visual Recognition, you will need to re-deploy the application to Bluemix to view the new content.

 # Sample Output